 - Stimulating immune function

 - Ensuring proper function of the thyroid gland

-- Aiding cell growth
+- Aiding cellular growth

 How Much Should I Take?

 Adequate Intake (AI) = 15

 What If I Do Not Get Enough Selenium?